 ADW cases are defended under the following theories.

-- Self-Defense - All of us are permitted to defend ourselves with a reasonable amount of physical force in certain situations.
+All of us are permitted to defend ourselves with a reasonable amount of physical force in certain situations.
 If the defendant: (1) reasonably believed his or her personal safety was in immediate danger as the result of a physical attack; (2) took all reasonable steps to avoid a physical altercation before using force; and (3) used the least amount of force necessary to defend himself or herself, then the defendant cannot be found not guilty of ADW.
-A similar defense of another person privilege is also available in certain situations.
+Defending another person from an imminent physical attack also constitutes a defense in certain situations.